 Recent Developments on National Waiver

 The recent economic slowdown, the Great Recession (BLS analysis here) and the slow recovery has led to a challenging environment for the approval of national interest waivers.
-In addition, the political climate in the US has led to a tightening of immigration policy which further slows the approval of these waivers.
+In addition, the political climate in the U.S. has led to a tightening of immigration policy which further slows the approval of these waivers.
 There are two service centers which adjudicate the application process, one in Texas and one in Nebraska.
-Each of them have different approaches to the process which adds further complexity to an already challenging process.
+Each of them has different approaches to the process which adds further complexity to an already challenging process.
 This is why it is highly recommended that anyone seeking a national interest waiver seeks the advice and counsel from an experienced immigration attorney.
-To learn how to cover legal bases read this article on our site.

 It’s been discovered that NIW applications have some advantages over the usual employment-based immigrant applications.
 A national interest waiver is an attractive choice for researchers, postdoctoral research fellows, scholars, Ph.D. students, and other professionals with advanced degree because the requirements for a labor certification and permanent job offer are removed.
 However, the national interest waiver is still difficult but not impossible to achieve.
 As stated previously, the help of an experienced immigration attorney greatly improves the odds of success.